blacktempl/blacktempl.github.io/blog/_posts/2020-07-18-commenting-legendaries.md

 ---
 Greetings,
 this post will talk about legendary effects.
 As always my perspective is purely about PvE.
+Greetings,
+this post will talk about legendary effects.
+As always my perspective is purely about PvE.Greetings, this post will talk about legendary effects.
+As always my perspective is purely about PvE.
 ### Ancestral Reminder
 > Bloodlust or any similar effects last an additional 20.0 sec on you, and you gain an extra 10% Haste from any Bloodlust type effect.